tcheymol/generator-loopback-ansible/generators/app/templates/doc/installation-react-redux.md

 - Run migrations:
   - `cd /var/www/<%= appName %>/current && npm run migrate:up`

-#### Enable hot-reloading for webpack

-The starter kit used for the client doesn't have hot-reloading by default because it uses react PureComponent.

-**To enable hot-reloading**:
-- In the client/app folder, using your search and replace feature of your IDE, replace every string 'PureComponent' to 'Component'

 #### Start the server

 - Start the server: